CherianT/Lunar-Landing/README.md

 # Lunar-Landing
 A subgenre of video games called Lunar Lander is partially inspired on the Apollo Lunar Module's Moon landing in 1969.
 In Lunar Lander video games, players often pilot a spacecraft that is falling toward the Moon's surface.
-They use thrusters to slow the ship's descent and manage to land safely.
-While this is inspired by the original text-based game, the original Lunar Landing game in which players control a spaceship descending toward the Moon's surface, using thrusters and burning fuel to slow the ship's descent and safely land on the Moon.
+While this is inspired by the original text-based game, in original Lunar Landing game the players control a spaceship descending toward the Moon's surface, using thrusters and burning fuel to slow the ship's descent and safely land on the Moon.

 Here are a few one-shot utterances samples to enjoy this Skill:
 - To start the skill, just say: "Alexa, open Lunar Landing"